GordonVi/win2s3/README.md

 ## Features

-- Quick Backup using AWS CLI s3 sync
+- Quick Backup using "AWS CLI s3 sync"
-- Backs up Windows File Permissions, Read Only attribte, and file dates
+- Backs up Windows File Permissions, Read Only attribute, and file dates
 - Supports Point in Time Restore
 - No License, free to use for anything